FrendsPlatform/FrendsTemplates/Templates/Databases/MySQL/CSV file from SFTP server to MySQL Database Insert/long-description.md

 This template only performs INSERTs into the **MySQL database** table specified in the Process Variables.

-The input **CSV** file must contain data corresponding to the table structure in the database.
+The input **CSV** file must contain data corresponding to the table structure in the MySQL database.
 The CSV headers should match the table column names.

 **Example CSV data**